EU Electronic Signature Levels (eIDAS): What's the Difference Between Simple, Advanced, and Qualified Signatures?

 SES (Simple Electronic Signature) is the simplest signature level.
 It can be, for example:

-• A name typed in an email
+- A name typed in an email

-• A signature drawn on a touchscreen
+- A drawn signature on a touchscreen

 SES does not require separate identity verification.
-It is sufficient for situations where the risk is low and there is already a relationship of trust between the parties.
-What this means in practice: if you sell a service for €500 to a small, regular client and they confirm the order by email, this is an SES-level signature.
-It is valid, but in a dispute, its evidentiary value is the weakest.
+It is sufficient for situations with low risk and an existing trust relationship between parties.\n\nWhat this means in practice: if you sell a service for €500 to a small regular customer and they confirm the order via email, it constitutes an SES-level signature.
+It is valid, but its evidentiary value is weakest in case of a dispute.

 AES – Advanced Electronic Signature

-AES (Advanced Electronic Signature) requires that the signer is reliably identified and the signature is linked to them in such a way that it cannot be altered afterwards.
-In practice, AES means that the signer authenticates themselves using, for example, bank credentials, a mobile certificate, or a similar method before signing.
-AES meets four requirements:
+AES (Advanced Electronic Signature) requires that the signatory be reliably identified and that the signature be linked to them in a way that prevents post-signing alteration.\n\nIn practice, AES means the signer authenticates themselves using, for example, bank credentials, a mobile certificate, or a similar method before signing.\n\nAES meets four requirements:

 QES – Qualified Electronic Signature

 QES (Qualified Electronic Signature) is the strongest level.
-In EU law, it is directly equivalent to a handwritten signature.
-QES requires two things:
+In EU legislation, it is directly equated with a handwritten signature.\n\nQES requires two things:

-The creators of QES signatures can be found on the EU Trusted List—an official list of qualified trust service providers.
-Each EU country maintains its own list.
-What this means in practice: QES is necessary mainly when the law explicitly requires a written form (e.g., certain real estate transactions, government interactions) or when the value and risk of the contract are particularly high.
+Signatories for QES can be found on the EU's Trusted List – an official registry where accredited trust service providers are listed.
+Each EU country maintains its own list.\n\nWhat this means in practice: QES is primarily necessary when the law explicitly requires a written form (e.g., certain real estate transactions, official dealings) or when the value and risk of the contract are particularly high.

 When is each level sufficient?